EDWARDIAN UPRIGHTS & Check Actions

 MODERNISED or STREAMLINED PIANOS

-The preloved pianos website offers an amusing list showing what they would pay for a piano, basically reducing from £300 for an instrument of the late 1900s, down to little or nothing before 1920.
-Our historical needs are virtually a mirror image of that, we pay progressively more for anything pre-1900, subject to transport costs.
+The Preloved Pianos website offers an amusing list showing what they would pay for a piano, basically reducing from £300 for an instrument of the late 1900s, down to little or nothing before 1920.
+We place more historical value on pianos made before 1900.
 At least we agree that ordinary unrestored run-of-the-mill pianos made around a century ago have very little value here in Britain, and they can have all sorts of major problems.
 Fully restored, they are very expensive, and don’t forget that many pianos become untuneable after 50 or 60 years.
-Without donations, I will be fine, but PianoHistory.Info may not survive.
-If every visitor to this site donated just one pound, we would have a proper museum building, and much-improved facilities for research within our own archives.

 Paino panio pinao pisno pianogen.org Piano History Centre